Originally posted on December 27, 2012.

-There are just a few more days before all the hoopla starts around “New Year’s Resolutions”!
-I prefer to set GOALS, because I think a resolution doesn’t hold much weight (at least for me).
+Well…all the hoopla has started around “New Year’s Resolutions”!
+Honestly, I prefer to set GOALS, because I think resolutions don’t hold much weight (at least for me).
 I’ve resolved to do lots of things in my life but ended up not following through or abandoning the resolution after just a few weeks (or days)!

 For the past week or so, I’ve been brainstorming my goals for the upcoming year.
 I don’t have them completely mapped out yet, but I’m getting closer!
 This is the process I’ve been using:

 Before you can set goals, you need to know why you are setting them.
 I did a short series on writing a mission statement that I hope will be helpful.

 How are things going so far?
 What needs to change?
 Where do you want to be at the end of next year?
 Five years?
 A lifetime?
 Pull out a notebook and start jotting down some ideas.
 It may be impossible, but it would be excellent if you could take a few hours away to do this.
 If you don’t have that option, try to get up early one morning or stay up late.
 The main thing is to have a time where you can focus and really ponder where you’re at in life.